jakemcc/jakemccrary.com/source/_adventures/2022-05-05-2022-05-08-spring-trip-to-the-red-river-gorge.markdown

 It would have been more efficient to hike down the road and take the alternative path But it was nice being outside.

-Pogue Ethics is such a fun climb with a little spicy crux approxmiately in the middle.
+Pogue Ethics is such a fun climb with a little spicy crux approximately in the middle.
-The crux definitely is less intimedating if you tall enough, I was tall enough, to hang the draw before doing the move.
+The crux definitely is less intimidating if you tall enough, I was tall enough, to hang the draw before doing the move.

 Pogue often has, and did this time, a lot of chalk Xs on some hollow sounding holds.
 Those holds are solid and can be used, though there are alternative paths.